anoideaopen/channel-transfer/doc/metrics.md

 ## Detailed description

 **1.**   **app_info**\
-Тип: счетчик; информация о приложении channel-transfer\
+Type: counter; Information about channel-transfer application\
-Показатели:
+Indicators:
-- channel - версия приложения
+- channel - application version
-- chaincode - версия sdk fabric
+- chaincode - sdk fabric version

  **2.** **total_transfer_created**\
-Тип: счетчик; количество сформированных трансферов\
+Type: counter; Quantity of created transfers\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel

-Описание:
+Description:
-- количество инициированных трансферов с момента запуска приложения в разрезе каналов
+- quantity of initiated transfers by channel since app was launched

  **3.** **total_reconnects_to_fabric**\
-Тип: счетчик; количество переподключений к HLF\
+Type: counter; Quantity of reconnections to HLF\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel

-Описание:
+Description:
-- число повторных подключений  приложения к HLF в разрезе каналов
+- Quantity of reconnection to HLF by channel

  **4.** **total_success_transfer**\
-Тип: счетчик; число успешно завершенных трансферов\
+Type: counter; Quantity of successfully completed transfers\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel

-Описание:
+Description:
-- количество успешно завершенных трансферов в разрезе каналов
+- Quantity of successfully completed transfers by channel

 **5.** **total_failure_transfer**\
-Тип: счетчик; число трансферов, завершившихся с ошибкой\
+Type: counter; Quantity of transfers that completed with error\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel
-- fail Transfer Tag - признак ошибки: истек таймаут (expired transfer), канал-источник (transfer from), канал-получатель (transfer to)
+- fail Transfer Tag - error tag: timeout (expired transfer), source channel (transfer from), destination channel (transfer to)

-Описание:
+Description:
-- Количество (с момента запуска сервиса) неуспешных трансферов с тегами - причинами незавершения трансфера.
+- Quantity of failed transfers with tags - reasons of unsuccessful completion since app was launched.

  **6.** **total_in_work_transfer**\
-Тип: датчик; число трансферов, находящихся в обработке\
+Type: probe; Quantity of processing transfers\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel
-- transferStatus - статус трансфера
+- transferStatus - transfer status

-Описание:
+Description:
-- число трансферов, находящихся в обработке,  в разрезе по каналам и статусам трансфера (пяти этапам обработки)
+- Quantity of processing transfers by channels and transfer statuses (five stages of processing)

  **7.** **application_init_duration**\
-Тип: датчик; общий статус сервиса: продолжительность инициализации приложения\
+Type: probe; service's status: application intialization duration\

-Описание:
+Description:
-- продолжительность инициализации приложения, время в секундах, потребовавшееся для старта приложения
+- application intialization duration, time to start an application in seconds

 **8.** **fabric_connection_status**\
-Тип: датчик; статус подключения к HLF\
+Type: probe; HLF connection status\
-Показатели:
+Indicators:

-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel

-Описание:
+Description:
-- статусы - канал подключен/не подключен к HLF
+- Statuses - if channel is connected to HLF or not

 **9.** **collector_process_block_num**\
-Тип: датчик; номер блока, обрабатываемый коллектором\
+Type: probe; Block number, processed by collector\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel

-Описание:
+Description:
-- текущий номер блока, обрабатываемый коллектором в ходе формирования трансферов (в разрезе каналов)
+- Current number of the block, being processed by collector during transfers formation by channels

 **10.** **time_duration_complete_transfer_before_responding**\
-Тип: гистограмма; время в секундах от начала выполнения трансфера до отправки извещения пользователю\
+Type: bar chart; time in seconds from the start of the transfer until the notification is sent to user\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel

-Описание:
+Description:
-- время, затраченное на выполнение первых двух этапов трансфера (двух первых транзакций), после которых пользователю направляется извещение о исполнении трансфера
+- time spent completing the first two stages of the transfer operation (the first two transactions), after which  the user is notified of the transfer execution

 **11.** **transfer_execution_time_duration**\
-Тип: гистограмма; время от начала выполнения трансфера до завершения выполнения\
+Type: bar chart; time from the start of transfer operation execution until the operation completion\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel

-Описание:
+Description:
-- время, затраченное на полное выполнение трансфера (от момента появления записи в state до момента ее удаления)
+- time spent to complete the transfer from the moment of record is created in state until it's deletion

 **12.** **time_duration_transfer_stage_execution**\
-Тип: гистограмма; время выполнения этапов трансфера\
+Type: bar chart; transfer stages execution duration\
-Показатели:
+Indicators:
-- channel - канал назначения channel-transfer
+- channel - channel-transfer's destination channel
-- transferStatus - статус трансфера
+- transferStatus - transfer status

-Описание:
+Description:
-- время, затраченное на выполнение каждого из этапов трансфера в разрезе каналов
+- time spent on each stage of the transfer by channels